 When creating a new plan, the first thing to do is to define the plan model, including billing frequency and subscription fee.
 Here we can select the monthly plan interval.
 As we are implementing a ‘pay-as-you-go’ pricing model, there is no subscription fee.

-The percentage instant charge model allows us to combine a percentage charge based on the amount of the transaction and a fixed fee.
+The percentage charge model allows us to combine a percentage charge based on the amount of the transaction and a fixed fee.

 If we wanted to go even further, we could define free units.
 For instance, we could: